 Am I eligible for the GI Bill and or Yellow Ribbon Program?

 You will need to submit an application for education benefits with the VA to determine this.
-If you are 100% GI Bill eligible, then you will be eligible for the Yellow Ribbon Program.
+If you are 100% GI Bill eligible and are not active duty, then you will be eligible for the Yellow Ribbon Program.